infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 ## devices

-Check if your browser's navigator is specific device.
+Check if your browser's navigator is a specific device.

 **Usage:**